GitDrinou/SandrineBrival_12_20210913/README.md

 ### 2. Run API Server

-- Fork the following repo GitHub : https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard
+- clone the following repo GitHub on your computer : https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard
-- clone it on your computer
 - Return to the project SportSee on the IDE, and open a new terminal
 - Change the directory and replace it by the name of the API repo folder (Ex : P9-front-end-dashboard)
 - Execute the followin npm command : `npm start `